The Black Isle of Scotland

 Following the road signs to the village of Cromarty.
 We passed farmhouses and fields which made their way down to the banks of the Cromarty Firth.

 Unexpectedly the Firth opened up to an expanse of water with Oil Rigs taking centre stage as they wait to be either repaired or decommissioned.
 Nothing prepares you for the size of these massive structures, such an impressive sight to see.

 Driving along the shoreline of the Firth we were amazed at the abundance of seabirds and wildlife.
 The Cromarty Firth is home to seals, dolphins and porpoises.

 There are small beaches along the way to go beachcombing.
 Being April we enjoyed the chill against our face and the wind in our hair, just be sure to rug up and keep warm.

 Cromarty’s mix of Georgian merchants houses and traditional fisherman’s cottages take you back to the boom days of this fishing villages’ past.
 The hard working folk of Cromarty have endured many hardships, always reinventing themselves by changing industry.

-Cromarty’s past economic booms have included herring fishery, hemp manufactory, rope making and a thriving port to name a few.
+Cromarty’s past economic booms have included herring fishery, hemp manufacture, rope making and a thriving port to name a few.

 A visit to the Cromarty Courthouse Museum is a great way to learn more about Cromarty’s people and history and best of all its free.

-Hugh Millers Birthplace and Cottage Museum is an interesting museum commemorating the life of the noted geologist, palaeontologist and author.
-Apart from his scientific interests Hugh Miller wrote poems and a collected of local folk stories which were published in the book “Scenes and Legends of the North Scotland”.
+Hugh Millers Birthplace and Cottage Museum is an interesting museum commemorating the life of the noted geologist, paleontologist and author.
+Apart from his scientific interests Hugh Miller wrote poems and a collection of local folk stories which were published in the book “Scenes and Legends of the North Scotland”.